1.1. Contact organisation

 12.1.
 Relevance - User Needs

-Users need the following information: cyber security, awareness of security risks, digital skills development.
+Users needs for the following information: cyber security, awareness of security risks, digital skills development.

 12.2.
 Relevance - User Satisfaction